800-860-3105 Get Inspired Wholesale Contact Us

 Jacquard Fabric

-Ever wondered where the fabulous fabric designs that grace your home come from?
-Oh, sure, if you have handwoven fabric, it's not hard to figure out the mystery.
-But what about the modern fabric that features those amazing double-sided complex patterns and bright colors?
-While you may have heard of jacquard fabric, you probably don't realize that it could arguably be coined the origin fabric for all other modern woven fabrics.
-Here's why.
+Ever wondered where the fabulous upholstery fabric styles that grace your home come from?
+Oh, sure, if you have fabric handwoven by a weaver, it's not hard to figure out the mystery.
+But what about the modern fabric that features those amazing double-sided complex designs and a variety of bright colors?
+While you may have heard of jacquard fabric and the looms that are used to make this upholstery, you probably don't know the history of jacquards.

 Jacquard Fabric History

-Fabric had always been the terrain of the hand-weaver who used a loom to create intricate designs.
-Even today still, handwoven silks, linens, and cotton fabric are popular in niche markets.
-However, the process of weaving by hand (even with the aid of a loom) is tedious and the resulting product is quite expensive.
+Upholstery fabric had always been the terrain of the hand-weaver who used a loom to create intricate designs.
+Even today, handwoven silks, linens, and cotton fabric are popular in niche markets.
+However, the process of weaving by hand (even with the aid of a loom) is tedious, and the resulting product is quite expensive.

-So how do we get beautiful fabrics at affordable prices today?
+So how do we get beautiful fabrics at a more affordable price?
 It's all thanks to the invention of the jacquard mechanism or jacquard system by Joseph Marie Jacquard.
-At the turn of the 19th century, the Industrial Revolution saw the creation of mechanized looms, which while they could create woven cloth at speed, could only do so with a single strand of yarn.
+At the turn of the 19th century, the Industrial Revolution saw the creation of mechanized looms; while they could create woven cloth at speed, they could only do so with a single strand of yarn.

 The result was that fabric had to be dyed after the weaving, limiting colors and patterns.
 Silkscreen printing allowed for more delicate prints to be printed onto the woven fabric, but these would rub off and fade with time.

-The term jacquard fabric refers not so much to a single pattern or color as it does to a weaving process, which allows manufacturers to produce machine-woven fabric that has intricate patterns and detailed finishing.
+The term jacquards refers not so much to a single pattern or color as it does to a weaving process.
+Using a jacquard loom allows manufacturers to produce machine-woven fabric with intricate patterns, complexity, and detailed finishing.
 The fabric is even reversible.

-How does it work to create a jacquard fabric?
+How does it work to create a jacquard upholstery fabric?
+By using a jacquard loom!
 As with any mechanized loom, the yarns are spun into warp threads that create the structure the fabric is woven onto.
 Over these warp threads, we find lateral or horizontal threads called weft threads.
-Often, manufacturers will call the weft threads the "fill" of the fabric, which is what the pattern and coloring is made of.
+Often, manufacturers will call the weft threads the "fill" of the fabric, which is what the designs are made of.

-Jacquard fabric can be made of any textile, from silk, rayon, linen, wool, and cotton to polyester.
-The individual strands can be solution dyed, instead of having to print dyed patterns on the surface.
-Jacquard fabric is then more environmentally friendly as less dyes are required.
+Jacquard fabric can be made of any type of textile, from silk, rayon, linen, wool, and cotton to polyester.
+The individual strands can be solution dyed instead of printing dyed patterns on the surface.
+Jacquard fabric is then more environmentally friendly as fewer dyes are required.

-Depending on the punch pattern used for the jacquard loom, different fabrics can be created.
-These fabrics each have their own unique properties, making them either suited for clothing textiles or home and decor projects.
+Depending on the punch pattern used for the jacquard loom, a variety of upholstery fabrics can be created.
+These fabrics each have unique properties that make them suitable for home and decor projects.
+You can find all these patterns and more at KOVI Fabrics, your top upholstery retailer!
+Order your jacquard upholstery today!

 Brocade

-While brocade isn't traditionally a decor fabric, its raised surface with detailed threading can create interesting elements in curtains and light-use upholstery fabrics.
+While brocade isn't traditionally a decor fabric, its raised surface with detailed threading from the loom can create interesting elements in curtains and light-use upholstery fabrics.
 Brocade can be an ideal fabric to use for your next sewing project to create that special item for your home decor.

 Damask

-If you are looking for a reversible fabric, damask is your best bet.
+If you are looking for a reversible upholstery fabric with lots of versatility, damask is your best bet.
 You can choose between similar tones or tone-on-tone (where the same tone is used to create a pattern with different threads) or even multi-tone fabric.
 Damask makes for excellent curtains and upholstery too.

 Paisley

-Paisley patterns require no introduction with their characteristic teardrop design and floral integration.
-Jacquard-woven paisley remains a staple for many interior decorators, and with the unique ability of tone-on-tone jacquard to create a sheen, the traditional paisley pattern has been given a modern revamp.
+Paisley upholstery patterns require no introduction with their characteristic teardrop design and floral integration.
+Jacquard-woven paisley remains a staple for more interior decorators and with the unique ability of tone-on-tone jacquard to create a sheen.
+While paisley has been popular throughout history, the traditional paisley pattern has been given a modern revamp.

 Matelasse

 Machine quilting has also got its origins in the many humble jacquard looms.
-With the addition of padding, a quilted effect can be created to emphasize the patterns of simple thread on and through the textile.
-Jacquard fabrics have advanced to include intricate quilted effects using different tones of the same color in the weaving process.
+With the addition of padding, a quilted effect can be created to emphasize the patterns of simple thread on and through the upholstery.
+Jacquard fabrics have advanced to include intricate quilted effects using different tones of the same color, thanks to the Jacquard machine.

-Matelassé remains a popular choice for curtain fabrics, and the resulting raised pattern offers unique applications for duvet covers, everyday wear, evening wear, and jackets.
+Matelassé remains a popular choice for curtain fabrics, and the resulting raised pattern offers unique applications and versatility for duvet covers.

 Tapestry

-Tapestry fabric also has its roots in the jacquard looms of history.
-Instead of having to painstakingly create tapestry and novelty designs by hand, or worse, printed fabrics, the jacquard attachment to looms allow for a particular pattern to be woven right into the textile.
+Tapestry upholstery fabric also has its roots in the jacquard looms of history.
+Instead of having to painstakingly create tapestry and novelty designs by hand, the jacquard machine and looms allow for a particular pattern to be woven right into the textile.
 The added benefit of this method is that tapestry fabric has more stretchy qualities and a better texture.

-While jacquard fabric can be woven into different style fabric, the fiber used can also influence the overall quality and durability of the end result.
+While jacquard upholstery fabric can be woven into different style fabric types, the fiber used can also influence the overall quality and durability of the end result.
+KOVI Fabrics is the top upholstery retailer, and we sell all these fabrics and more.
+Order your next fabric today!

 Cotton Jacquard Fabrics

-Using the highest quality Egyptian cotton fibers, any jacquard fabric can be woven.
-The benefit of using cotton fibers is that cotton can be dyed any color and offers an easy care, environmentally friendly option.
+Using the highest quality Egyptian cotton fibers, any jacquard upholstery fabric can be woven using jacquard looms.
+The benefit of using cotton fibers is that cotton can be dyed any color and offers an easy care, more environmentally friendly option.

 Silk Jacquard Fabrics

-Silk is one of the best choices for a more traditional jacquard look.
-In addition, the natural sheen of silk matches perfectly to the tone-on-tone method of the jacquard weaving process.
-Add solution dyed yarns, and the bleed-through effect that so often comes with silk printed fabric is no longer a concern.
+Silk is one of the best types for a more traditional jacquard style.
+In addition, the natural sheen of silk matches perfectly with the tone-on-tone method with jacquard looms.
+Add solution-dyed yarns, and the bleed-through effect that so often comes with silk-printed upholstery fabric is no longer a concern.

 Wool Jacquard Fabrics

-The application of the jacquard loom extends to knitted jacquard fabric too when wool fibers are used.
+The application of jacquard looms extends to knitted jacquard upholstery fabric, too, when wool fibers are used.
 Create stunningly durable fabric using wool or olefin fibers such as Sunbrella and stretch-resistant drapes.

 Polyester Jacquard Fabrics

-Polyester is the fiber of the modern era, and the synthetic qualities of the super fine fibers make for a great choice when selecting a jacquard fabric.
-Polyester jacquard is often chosen for trousers, ribbons, clothing textile, and more.
-Depending on the type of jacquard chosen, a moderate stretch can be woven into the fabric.
+Polyester is the fiber of the modern era, and the synthetic qualities of the superfine fibers make for a great choice when selecting a jacquard upholstery fabric.
+Depending on the type of jacquard chosen, a moderate stretch with jacquard looms can be woven into the fabric.

 Benefits of Choosing Jacquard Fabric for Your Home Decor

-So why should you use jacquard fabric for your home decor?
-There are several benefits that can't be beaten, and we'll always be thankful to Joseph Marie Jacquard for leaving his legacy on the textile industry and allowing us to create stunning fabric that meet the demands of a dynamic textile market.
+So why should you use jacquard upholstery fabric for your home decor?
+Several benefits can't be beaten, and we'll always be thankful to Joseph Marie Jacquard and Jacquard Looms for leaving his legacy on the textile industry and allowing us to create stunning fabrics that meet the demands of a dynamic textile market.

 Better Color Than Printed Fabrics